matrix-org/twim-o-matic/readme.md

 When you have a collection, run: `node render.js`.
 This will read from the test room state list, and render the entries by writing some markdown to `out.md`, which will need some editing to make it presentable.

+Note the options for `render` in the section below.
+In general, to produce a final output you will use `render -mp`, `-m` to process media, and `-p` to process results from `#ping:maunium.net`.

 ## node watch --help

 ```